 - 2.1 Two options have been considered in relation to this report.
-The first has formed the recommendations of this report and is to consult on a SPD to provide technical guidance and support to those submitting planning applications that relate to the proposed urban extensions at Eastern Green and Keresley. - 2.2 The second option is to not consult on this document and to rely solely on the policies in the Local Plan and how applicants interpret those policies.
+The first has formed the recommendations of this report and is to publish the final draft of the SPD for a final period of comment prior to its potential adoption later this year.
+This is the recommended approach as it will provide technical guidance and support to those submitting planning applications that relate to the proposed urban extensions at Eastern Green and Keresley. - 2.2 The second option is to abandon the document and to rely solely on the policies in the Local Plan and how applicants interpret those policies.
 This option has not been recommended as it would place greater reliance on how applicants use the new policies which could generate greater inconsistency in evidence submitted in support of applications and lead to greater resource pressure for planning officers managing day to day caseloads.
 As such this technical guidance is important to the correct understanding of policies within the Local Plan (in so far as they relate to matters of design and master planning associated with the proposed urban extensions).
 This level of detail was not provided within the Local Plan itself though as it would have extended the complexity and length of the Plan substantially.